mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Many of the problems were around management, resource allocation, and communication.
 I drastically underestimated how much more difficult those problems would be with a team rather than a single freelancer.

-The agency was working with me for 40-60 hours per month, which was the same as each of TinyPilot's other freelancer developers.
-I thought the agency would require similar oversight to one freelancer, but having more people on a project requires more management even if they're collectively only working 40 hours per month.
+The agency was working with me for 40-60 hours per month, the same as each of TinyPilot's other freelance developers.
+I thought the agency would require similar oversight to one freelancer, but having more people on a project requires more management, even if they're collectively only working 40 hours per month.

 ### Structure for serial, incremental results